-Granite
+Granite Countertops

 Granite is a natural stone, which means it isn’t engineered or manufactured like quartz or other countertop materials.
-Granite is mined directly from the earth and then cut into slabs.
+Granite used for countertops is mined directly from the earth and then cut into slabs.
 This gives every piece of granite unique characteristics — no two slabs are exactly alike.
-For that reason, it’s important to purchase granite for your countertops all at once.
-While a great quantity of one color might be available now, it will be really hard to match your granite countertops a few years down the road.

 When it comes to performance, granite offers all of the benefits you’d expect from solid stone.
 It’s exceptionally durable and very heat resistant, so you don’t have to worry about hot pots burning, melting, or staining your countertops.

 That said, depending on the type of granite you choose, you may have to exercise a bit of care.
 While darker granite colors are made from igneous rocks that are impervious to staining and etching, some lighter options could stain or scratch.
 Because granite is a natural stone, it is slightly porous, which means you will have to seal it every so often.

-Cost-wise, granite is very reasonable for a solid stone surface.
+Cost-wise, granite is very reasonable for a solid stone countertop surface.
 Though it will cost more than something like butcher block or laminate, it’s typically a bit less expensive than most quartz or marble countertop selections.

 • Heat resistant